 During the 18th and 19th century, the estate landscape was designed by Robert Robinson and Thomas White, who created one of the most significant collections of rhododendrons in the east of Scotland.
 There are around 200 varieties from India, China and the Himalayan provinces and when the plants are in bloom it is well worth seeing.
 The Gate House is ideal for guests attending a wedding or event at Balbirnie House as you are only a short walk to the hotel.
 The location is ideal for walkers and cyclists as the Balbirnie Estate has parkland to explore and the Lomond Hills Regional Park is only a short drive away.
 This is a brilliant choice for golfers with an 18-hole golf course on your doorstep and many local courses nearby, and St Andrews, the home of golf, with its championship courses is just 30 minutes’ drive away.
 The British Golf Museum is close to The Old Course and there is the only hickory golf course in the UK at Kingarrock.
 For days at the seaside, the sandy beaches of the East Neuk of Fife are within a short drive and the Fife Coastal Path takes you to secluded coves, little fishing villages and award winning sandy beaches with plenty of places to visit and find refreshments.
 Beach 6½ miles.
 Shop 500 yards, pub and restaurant 300 yards.

 Step to entrance.

-Living/dining room: With open fire, 32" Freeview Smart TV, DVD player and bluetooth speaker.
+Living/dining room: With open fire, 32" Smart Sky TV (sports package), DVD player and bluetooth speaker.